ronaldoussoren/pyobjc/docs/core/serializing.rst

 archives created with a newer version of PyObjC using older versions of PyObjC.
-As of PyObjC 3.0 there is a fairly good test suite for the NSCoding support in PyObjC and the intention is to not introduce futher backward incompatble changes for keyed archiving, and only introduce changes for non-keyed archiver when there are no other solutions.
+As of PyObjC 3.0 there is a fairly good test suite for the NSCoding support in PyObjC and the intention is to not introduce further backward incompatible changes for keyed archiving, and only introduce changes for non-keyed archiver when there are no other solutions.